calculuswhiz/xilinx-6502/README.md

 4. file_desc.txt has information about what each file in the project does.

+5. fpga_loading.md has some information about how to load onto the FPGA.

-5. This is a WIP.
+6. This is a WIP.